This post contains affiliate links. I will earn a small commission, at no extra cost to you, if you make a purchase through these links.

 String of hearts is non-toxic to cats and dogs, but keep in mind that it’s best practice to keep all plants out of your furry friends’ reach regardless.

-(If you love string of hearts then you’ll love string of pearls!
-Check out my string of pearls care guide here.)
+(If you love string of hearts then you’ll love string of pearls and string of turtles!
+Check out my string of pearls care and propagation guide here and my string of turtles care and propagation guide here!)